 Fig. 4.
 Roland Pettit, club member and author of a Jemez hiking guidebook, wading in the Brazos Box (Bob Cowan photo, September 1976).

-Climbs on the Brazos Wedge or in the Brazos Box can also be approached from the highway between Tierra Amarilla and Tres Piedras, or from a rough jeep road on the south side of the Brazos River.
+Climbs on the Brazos Wedge or in the Brazos Box could also be approached from the highway between Tierra Amarilla and Tres Piedras, or from a rough jeep road on the south side of the Brazos River.
 Because of the longer approaches, Brazos Wedge climbs were commonly done near the end of September or in early October to enjoy the fall colors and avoid afternoon thunderstorms.
-Interestingly, Lou Horak reports that the Brazos Box is now considered an expert kayak run, when the water is up.
-(A note from Jan Iversen: her daughter Megan is the youngest person to climb the Brazos cliffs -- she did the West Ridge of the Wedge while still in her mother's womb when Jan Iversen and Paul Horak climbed the route around 1982.)

 "We topped out and then descended the gully back into the Box and returned to the car.
 We found a note on the windshield that read 'You are trespassing.
 Your time will come.'
 We had no idea who left the note but its threatening vein truly scared us.
 We gently lifted the hood and checked all around for a bomb.
 Finding nothing we headed back out along the old stagecoach road.
 Crossing back across the community field we spotted a horseman galloping towards us at full speed.
 He cut us off and he looked really intimidating with his six-gun and on a huge grey heaving horse.
 It was a truly wild west stickup scene.
 It was Emmet Mundy himself and he was mad as hell.
 He accused us of poaching.
 We tried to argue as he had gotten us a bit mad too.
 Finally we revealed we were climbers and had just done a route in the Box.
 When he heard that, he right away turned to smiles and friendly handshakes.
 Do you know Dr. Bell?' he asked.
 Of course we knew George well and then the conversation became very mellow and friendly.
 'Come back anytime,' said Emmet as we drove off for home."